Izenda7Series/docs/ref/spec_data_dictionary.rst

      - numeric(10,20)
      -
      -
-     - For the versions before 2.9.5, the data type was *int*
+     - For versions 2.9.4 and prior, the data type was *int*
    * - .. container:: lpad2

           **TimestampOffset**
      - numeric(10,20)
      -
      -
-     -  For the versions before 2.9.5, the data type was *int*
+     -  For versions 2.9.4 and prior, the data type was *int*
    * - .. container:: lpad2

           **InitPassword**